Blenheim Horse Trials tickets: grab your discount now | Horse & Hound

-Top British and international event riders will be heading to Blenheim Palace later this month (13-17 September 2017) — and advanced discounted Blenheim Horse Trials tickets for the event are still available until midnight on Sunday 10 September.
+Top British and international event riders will be heading to Blenheim Palace next week (19-22 September 2019) — and advanced discounted Blenheim Horse Trials tickets for the event are still available.

 Blenheim offers a range of different ticket types to suit all budgets.
 The basic admission ticket allows access to the event, but does not include a seat in the grandstand or access to the members’ enclosure.
 Inclusive admission will get you a dedicated grandstand seat for the Marlborough Arena to watch the dressage or showjumping, as well as entry.